metaseed/metaGo/src/metaJump/README.md

 * at anytime continue typing would narrow down the candidate positions range.
 * code character decorator is encoded with one or more characters, the code characters around cursor are easier to type.
 * only encode characters on viewable screen area, so metaGo is faster.
-* support having fold regions
+* support having fold regions.
-* support jumping to all opened editors
+* support jumping to all opened editors.
+* support adding multiple cursors and do multiple selections.
 * compatible with the vim plugins.

 [*➭Feature Summary⮵*](https://github.com/metaseed/metaGo/blob/master/README.md#features-summary)